Skip to main content

 from aixplain.factories import AgentFactory

-# Create the python interpreter tool
+# Create the Python interpreter tool (no configuration needed)

 code_interpreter_tool = AgentFactory.create_python_interpreter_tool()